UBC-MDS/dsci524-group18/README.md

 ## Contributors

+This package is authored by Chuang Wang, Fatime Selimi, Jiacheng Wang, and Micah Kwok as part of the course project in DSCI-524 (UBC-MDS program).
+You can see the list of all contributors in the [contributors tab](https://github.com/UBC-MDS/eda_utils_py/graphs/contributors).

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/chuangw46/eda_utils_py/graphs/contributors).
+If you wish to participate, please review our [contributing guidelines](https://github.com/UBC-MDS/eda_utils_py/blob/main/CONTRIBUTING.rst).

 ### Credits